Lumber Liquidators Holdings (LL) Q1 2017 Results - Earnings Call Transcript

 John Baugh - Stifel, Nicolaus & Co., Inc.

-Thank you although you might want to finish up the answer to the prior question because I guess it was cut off.
+Thank you.
+You might want to finish up the answer to the prior question, because you got cut off.

 Dennis R. Knowles - Lumber Liquidators Holdings, Inc.

-Yeah.
-I apologize.
-We're not sure what happened, but I would – I think, when we got cutoff, I was talking about the staffing structure in the store changing from about an average of 2.5 head count to 3.5, and then we had obviously significant growth in the head count that it takes to support the install.
+Yeah. we apologize.
+We're not sure what happened, but I think, when we got cut off I was talking about the staffing structure in the store changing from about an average 2.5 head count to 3.5, and then obviously a significant growth in the head count that it takes to support the install.

-I would mention that we have an onsite production team that manages kind of the customer experience through the installation process, and that's managed in-house as well as well as you know we've got various field support, what we call regional installed sales managers, that are now on our payroll that manage the installer base, customer follow-up and things of that nature.
+I would mention that we have an onsite production team that manages kind of the customer experience through the installation process, and that's managed in-house as well as we've got various field support, what we call regional install sales managers, that are now on our payroll that manage the installer base, customer follow-up and things of that nature.
 So, I'd say those are – from my perspective, those are the biggest changes in addition to store count that you would have seen since 2013.

 Martin D. Agard - Lumber Liquidators Holdings, Inc.